MrChandler144/The-Word-Of-The-Lord-C/README.txt

 A little app that allows you to memorise long sentences.
 Designed to be used in the context of memorising Bible verses.

-Verses are read in from the reference.txt file and pricessed in the app.
+Verses are read in from the reference.txt file and processed in the app.
 Guess the first letter of each word, and every number.
 To add a new verse, copy in this line and change the prompt and verse:
 00000	0000	Prompt	Verse
 I have added a few verses to begin with, I hope you enjoy!